miwufe/quickapp-docs/docs/tutorial/getting-started/build-environment.en.md

 npm install
 ```

-Then add `/path/to/your/hap-toolkit/bin` to the system PATH and implement `hap` in the command line.
-An output message will appear expressing that the `hap-toolkit` has been installed and configured.
+Then add `/path/to/your/aiot-toolkit/bin` to the system PATH and implement `aiot` in the command line.
+An output message will appear expressing that the `aiot-toolkit` has been installed and configured.
 The command will be shown as follows:

 ```
 # Linux
-hap
+aiot

 # Windows
-node /path/to/your/hap-toolkit/bin/hap
+node /path/to/your/aiot-toolkit/bin/aiot

 # Output as follows:
-Usage: hap <command>
+Usage: aiot <command>
 Args:
     -v:       -- Print version
 Commands: